CHTC/recipes/software/Python/README.md

 ## Choosing the version of python

 These recipes are based on the official Python container images on DockerHub: https://hub.docker.com/_/python.
-Generally, you can edit the `From:` line of the definition file to specify the version you want to use.
+Generally, you can edit the "from" line of the definition file to specify the version you want to use.
 For example, using

 ```